 4. A Versatile Companion

-The ST Partner Program can also enhance the programmer’s journey, such as with Percepio and its Tracealyzer for the STLINK-V3SET.
-Tracealyzer is the premier trace visualization tool for developers of RTOS-based software systems, providing over 30 graphical views and live visualization.
-Tracealyzer v4.2 integrates support for STLINK-V3SET, allowing for a comprehensive insight into STM32 software during development, debugging, validation, and optimization.
+The ST Partner Program can also enhance the programmer’s journey, such as with Percepio and its Tracealyzer for the STLINK-V3.
+Tracealyzer is a trace visualization tool for developers of RTOS-based software systems, providing over 30 graphical views and live visualization.
+Tracealyzer supports all STLINK-V3 probes, providing comprehensive insight into STM32 software during development, debugging, validation, and optimization.

 5. A Custom Approach to Developers’ Needs

 The STLINK-V3SET will attract developers with more extensive needs.
-The module comes with more cables as it is compatible with the larger and still useful MIPI-20 connector.
-It also has a height-adjustable casing that will adapt to the size of the stack present on top of the STLINK-V3SET so users can neatly house their extension cards.
+The module comes with more cables as it is compatible with the larger and still valuable MIPI-20 connector.
+It also has a height-adjustable casing to shield the stack of boards on top of the STLINK-V3SET so users can neatly house their extension cards.
 The STLINK-V3SET is also the only one to offer compatibility with SWIM (Single Wire Interface Module) to ensure teams can program and debug an STM8.
 As a result, it is the largest STLINK-V3 probe ST currently offers and will attract engineers working in a lab or those prioritizing features over portability.